Mehriban-Ali-Seyidbayli/Student-List/README.md

-# Student List App with React-Router-DOM
+# Student List App with React-Router-Dom

 You can use this app for listing students
 And you can edit and delete items